Nikita-Shuminskiy/react-native-animated-weather-icons-new/README.md

 * Some other react-native issues that were causing errors.

 ### Possible future changes:
-* Specifying syles and colors
+* Specifying styles and colors
 * Allowing options for animation looping, pausing, etc.